Somil112/Deep-Learning/README.md

 # Keras
-Projects of Deep Learning created on Keras using TensorFlow as backend MNIST using Keras with 98.57% accuracy [a link](https://github.com/Somil112/Keras/mnistann.py)
+Projects of Deep Learning created on Keras using TensorFlow as backend [Mnist](https://github.com/Somil112/Keras/blob/master/mnistann.py)-MNIST using Keras with 98.57% accuracy